India Pale Ale - quick

 Bottle condition

-note: I did not dry hop as the original recipe
+I did not dry hop as the original recipe suggested because I

-suggested because I just wanted a barley wine - not a brown
+just wanted a barley wine - not a brown imperial IPA.

-mineral that forms by evaporation of sea water.
-Its
+forms by evaporation of sea water.
+Its composition is that

-taste.
-IPAs are characterized by a lot of hops.
-Hops
+are characterized by a lot of hops.
+Hops give beer its

-give beer its bitter taste, thus the name of this beer:
+bitter taste, thus the name of this beer: Carnallite IPA.

 I'm a sucker for a citrusy IPA and my beer stock was getting low,